“How in the world did you decide to move to Vermont and run a B&B? From Austin?!?!?!”

 Oh.
 My.
 Goodness.
 All I wanted to do was to make blueberry pancakes of joy for everyone I knew.

 Years passed.
 Brian and I started to think seriously about buying a B&B, and had all kinds of amazing and quasi-logical arguments for doing so.
 We justified it based on retirement investment options, the desire to experience a seasonal climate, wanting to get back to nature, running away from home.
-We discussed how great it will be to have an adventure and spend more time together, how he will be able to retire early (ha!), how much the dogs will like running around in the snow.
+We discussed how great it would be to have an adventure and spend more time together, how he would be able to retire early (ha!), how much the dogs would like running around in the snow.

 But I knew the truth: I wanted to make blueberry pancakes of joy.
 Every day.

 We found the perfect place, and made the move.
 After the initial fear, confusion, and exhaustion abated – I started thinking about blueberry pancakes.
 And I started making blueberry pancakes.
 And I discovered that making blueberry pancakes for a crowd really REALLY sucks.
 I mean, there probably wasn’t anything that I hated more than making loads and loads of pancakes.
 They never cooked evenly, The blueberries got all weird.
 The batter turned an unappealing color.
 I kept burning them.
 This hurt my soul.
 How could I make blueberry pancakes of joy when I couldn’t even make blueberry pancakes of “meh.”
 So I abandoned pancakes, and started making blueberry muffins of marginal happiness.
 They were easy and people liked them.
 Win – win.